Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

       Binary files:
       * ../bin
       * ../bin32 (if 32bit)
       * ../bin64 (if 64bit)
       * ./bin
       * ./bin32 (if 32bit)
       * ./bin64 (if 64bit)

-  * Run cmake-gui.
-    * In "where is the source code", enter in the repo directory (example: D:/obs).
-    * In "where to build the binaries", enter the repo directory path with the 'build' subdirectory (example: D:/obs/build).

-  * Press 'Configure' and select the generator that fits to your installed VS Version:
+  * In cmake-gui, press 'Configure' and select the generator that fits to your installed VS Version:
 Visual Studio 14 2015, Visual Studio 15 2017, **or their 64bit equivalents** if you want to build the 64bit version of OBS
       * NOTE: If you need to change your dependencies from a build already configured, you will need to uncheck COPIED_DEPENDENCIES and run Configure again.

   * If you did not set up Environment Variables earlier you can now configure the DepsPath and if necessary the x264, ffmpeg and curl path in the cmake-gui.

-  * Press 'Generate' to generate Visual Studio project files in the 'build' subdirectory.
+  * In cmake-gui, press 'Generate' to generate Visual Studio project files in the 'build' subdirectory.

-  * Open obs-studio.sln from the 'build' subdirectory in Visual Studio (or click the Open Project button from the cmake-gui in 3.7+), and it should run and be good to go.
+  * Open obs-studio.sln from the subdirectory you specified under "where to build the binaries" (e.g. D:/obs/build) in Visual Studio (or click the Open Project button from the cmake-gui in 3.7+).

+  * The project should now be ready to build and run.
 All required dependencies should be copied on compile and it should be a fully functional build environment.
 The output is built in the 'rundir/[build type]' directory of your 'build' subdirectory.

 # macOS